ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

 You may remember when we trained the 10 layer DNN, it didn't stabilize.
 In the end, we decided two layers was enough.
 But was there a way for the 10 layer network to settle down during training?
 Maybe, and let's see if there are any techniques we can use to get DeepTrainedPlayer2x200retrained to settle first.

 Dropout is a popular regularization method.
 See DeepTrainedPlayer2x200rt_drop which I tried to train with the new 'self-training' data.
-It didn't seem to help, and also saw worse results (against RandomPlayer, of course) when I used the same technique on the original data only.
+It didn't seem to help, and also saw worse results (against RandomPlayer, of course) when I used the same technique on the original data only (DeepTrainedPlayer2x200drop).

-## Other network configurations
+## Other Neural Network configurations

 --
 End of article - notes for author are below.